 Sadhbha Cockburn is an artist and educator, living and working upon Gadigal country in Sydney, NSW.
 She holds a BFA in Painting and an MFA in Drawing from the National Art School, and has a background in biomedical sciences.

-Working across sculpture, drawing and writing, Cockburn’s focus is on how material poetry can be used to draw both artist and viewer into closer connection with their surroundings.
+Cockburn’s practice considers how poetic material methodologies can bring both artist and viewer into closer connection with their surroundings.

-Her current fascination is with felting seed fibres, spinning silk, collecting rusted nails and stringing her hair into thread.
-When not engaged in making, you will likely find her walking, foraging or mulling over words.
+She is currently preoccupied by collecting seeds. and rusted nails, learning how to spin silk and stringing her hair into thread.
+When not engaged in making, you will find her walking, foraging or mulling over words.